 Again, if this is true for you, then perhaps a change is needed.

-Question 3: How often are you ‘dancing around’ your child’s upsets, and go out of your way to avoid a meltdown?
+Question 3: How often are you ‘dancing around’ your child’s upsets, and going out of your way to avoid a meltdown?

 The more your answers fall to the frequent side, then the more likely you need to master my Three Strike Rule.
 Of course, master these ideas only if you want to keep your sanity!